MarcGrimme/context-request-subscriber/README.md

 To uniquely describe a context a *context_id* has to be presented in each context message.
 Each request message also has to provide a *request_context* which is the same as the *context_id* it relates to (see above).
 The *app_id* references the application involved (it's not really yet clear if the app_id belongs to the context or the request).

+## Handlers

+The subscriber receive these messages and then has to decide what to do with them.
+This logic is bundled into the handlers.
+Each message type can have a different handler configured via the `ContextRequestSubscriber.handlers` configurable.
+This handler is a hash consisting of keys that map to the message type (*context* or *request*) and a callable object where the constructor is called with the message parameters as a hash.
+Optionally the constructur can have multiple options to be passed.
+These are the configurables the come from `ContextRequestSubscriber.handler_params`.

 ## ContextRequestMiddleware

 To provide these messages from a Rails application look at [ContextRequestMiddleware](https://github.com/MarcGrimme/context-request-middleware)